chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

     :alt: Simulation schematic
     :align: center

-We get the following force applied on the particle for each of the mesh refinements, which is similar to the one obtained with a conformal mesh in `Example 3 <../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder.html>`_.
+We get the following force applied on the particle for each of the mesh refinements, which is similar to the one obtained with a conformal mesh in :doc:`..incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder`.
+With the conformal mesh drag force applied to the particle is 7.123.
+The difference between the 2 can mostly be attributed to the discretization error.

 .. code-block:: text